How I Learned to Stop Worrying and Love Retraining: Ablation studies

-In \cref{table:gmp-vs-bimp-cifar10} and \cref{table:gmp-vs-bimp-cifar100} we have included the previously mentioned modifications of GMP and compared them to BIMP with LLR and ALLR, where all versions of GMP use the global selection criterion also used by BIMP.
-We use weight decay values of 1e-4 and 5e-4, tune the initial value of the learning rate over 0.05, 0.1, 0.15, 0.2 and further vary the amount of pruning steps for GMP between 20 and 40, while we vary the initial training length for BIMP between 20, 60 and 100.
+In \cref{table:gmp-vs-bimp-cifar100} we have included the previously mentioned modifications of GMP and compared them to BIMP for WideResNet trained on CIFAR-100.
+In particular, for each variant of GMP we indicate which learning rate schedule we use and whether we prune {\lq}hard{\rq} or {\lq}soft{\rq}.
+The models are trained according to the same settings as indicated in \cref{tab:problem_config}, where \emph{stepped} refers to the stepped learning rate case.
+On the other hand, \emph{linear} indicates a linear learning rate schedule and \emph{cyclic} refers to a linearly decaying learning rate schedule that is restarted after every pruning point.
+We use a weight decay value of 1e-4 and set the initial value of the learning rate to 0.1.
+For GMP we prune every 5 or 10 epochs, while for BIMP we fix the initial training length to a 100 epochs and split the remaining 100 epochs equally between 1 to 4 cycles.
 All results are averaged over two seeds with standard deviations indicated.

-We note that the exchanging the selection criterion has the most drastic impact and closes most of the gap to BIMP in CIFAR-10 but still falling short for CIFAR-100.
-The impact of the learning rate schedule is more nuanced: using schedule that linearly decays throughout the training gives a slight increase in performance, as suggested by \citet{LiYumerRamanan2020}, but while the cyclic schedule falls short for CIFAR-10 it considerably boosts the performance of GMP for CIFAR-100.
+We note that there seems to be surprisingly little difference between hard and soft pruning.
+The impact of the learning rate schedule is more nuanced: using a linearly decaying schedule throughout training can give a slight increase in performance, albeit the classical stepped learning rate schedule seems to work better in the high sparsity regime.
+Whether the cyclic restarting of the learning rate works crucially depends on the distance between two pruning points and the impact of pruning, which BIMP with ALLR seems to leverage.
+For the medium sparsity of 90\% a cyclical learning rate seems to be detrimental, while in the high sparsity regime we see improvements.

+\cref{table:gmp-vs-bimp-imagenet} further reports results for ResNet-50 trained on ImageNet, where we sticked to the {\lq}hard{\rq} pruning for each GMP variant.
+Similarly, we use the same settings as in \cref{tab:problem_config}, set the weight decay to 1e-4 and the initial value of the learning rate to 0.1.
+GMP prunes every 5 or 10 epochs, whereas BIMP leverages an initial training length of 60 or 75 epochs, splitting the remaining 30 or 15 epochs into 1 to 4 cycles of equal length.
+Here, the stepped learning rate schedule seems to be in advantage over a linear one, with the slight exception of the highest sparsity.
+Interestingly, the cyclic learning rate schedule seems to be in conflict with and too aggressive for the sparsification schedule of GMP.
 Overall we think that there is a fair amount of nuance here that deserves further exploration and will probably require a more diverse testbed to draw any definitive conclusions.